5 Scoring of Tasks

 integer_value(UserDefinedId, RoundingMode, Default)

-The parameter RoundingMode can take the values up. down, half_up and half_down.
+The parameter RoundingMode can take the values up, down, half_up and half_down.
 If the text content is empty or does not represent a number, the Default value is returned.

 To score the entered formula (instead of the value), the matches()-operator provides the additional argument Selector.
 If the value formula is requested, the operator evaluates the formula text of a spreadsheet table cell (instead of the formula value):